centreon/centreon-documentation/versioned_docs/version-22.04/update/update-centreon-ha.md

 ### Updating the Monitoring Connectors

-In order to maintain compatibility between the [Monitoring Connectors](../monitoring/pluginpacks.md) and the installed plugins (that have just been updated by the `yum update` command on the central server), the Monitoring Connectors must also be updated in the WUI from the **Configuration > Monitoring Connector Manager** menu.
+In order to maintain compatibility between the [Monitoring Connectors](../monitoring/pluginpacks.md) and the installed plugins (that have just been updated on the central server), the Monitoring Connectors must also be updated in the WUI from the **Configuration > Monitoring Connector Manager** menu.

 ### Exporting Engine/Broker configuration